Researchers Find New Version Of WanaDecrypt0r Ransomware Without A Kill Switch

 B) Legacy code written before this type of security was much of a concern.

 The main problem with preventing this kind of thing is the Bean Counters.
-Generally, they will do a calculus of the possibility
+Generally, they will do a calculus of the possibility that they specifically will be hack, and what it will cost to tighten up the code to prevent the hack.
+In other words, they gamble that they will not be hacked, thus saving them the money it will cost to have their inside team or a contractor fix things.
+It's all about their bonus.

+Of course the Bean Counters will not admit this, but it's important to understand that the people who sign off on allocating the funds to accomplish tightening up security simply have no understanding about the actual threat verses cost, nor do they really care because it's all about ROI.

+The main issue with the bean counters is that they (often intentionally) underestimate the probability of a flaw being exploited.

 Shocking!
 (Score:2)